 -

-Microbial proteins grown via precision fermentation
+Microbial proteins grown via biomass or precision fermentation

 -

-Cultured meat produced from animal cells
+Cell-cultured food, including cultivated meat and fat produced from animal cells

 -